yovitsa/2420_assignment_1/README2.md

 - Digital Ocean Account
 - A personal computer with an operating system
 - Access to the Internet
-- Arch linux .qcow image (Download link may be found here: [Arch Linux Image](https://gitlab.archlinux.org/archlinux/arch-boxes/-/packages/1545) , Please downloand the **.qcow"" which size is approximatley 500MB.
+- Arch linux .qcow image (Download link may be found here: [Arch Linux Image](https://gitlab.archlinux.org/archlinux/arch-boxes/-/packages/1545) , Please downloand the **.qcow** which size is approximatley 500MB.
 #